Causal discovery in heavy-tailed models

-A different perspective of our approach goes beyond the usual way of defining causality in the bulk of the distribution.
-Namely, by looking at the signal in the tails, we might recover an \emph{extremal} causal mechanism that is not necessarily present in the central part of the distribution.
-An example of this can be observed in the financial markets.
-During calm periods, it is not clear whether any causal relationship among the financial variables exists.
-However, during turmoils, it is common to observe one specific stock or sector causing very negative (or positive) returns of other stocks (or sectors), yielding an extremal causal mechanism.
+A different perspective of our approach goes beyond the usual way of defining causality in the bulk of distribution.
+Namely, by looking at the signal in the tails, we might recover an extremal causal mechanism that is not necessarily present in the central part of the distribution.
+An example of this can be observed in financial markets.
+During calm periods, it is not clear whether any causal relationship exists among the financial variables.
+However, during turmoil, it is common to observe one specific stock or sector causing very negative (or positive) returns of other stocks (or sectors), displaying an extremal causal mechanism.
 In the finance literature, the concept of extremal causal mechanism is explained in terms of contagion, i.e., the spread of shocks across different markets~\citep[see][]{forbes2002no}.
 For example, \citet{rodriguez2007measuring} uses a copula model with time-varying parameters to explain such contagion phenomena within countries in Latin America and Asia.
-Such regime-switching in the causal mechanisms can also be observed in Earth system science. \citet{seneviratne2010investigating} present this type of causal relationship between the air temperature and the evapotranspiration of the soil moisture.
+On the other hand, there are also applications where the causal mechanism is present in the bulk of the distribution but absent in the tails. \citet{seneviratne2010investigating} present this type of causal relationship between air temperature and the evapotranspiration of soil moisture.
 As the air temperature increases, the evapotranspiration process increases, too.
-This continues until the soil moisture resources are reduced to the point that further increase in the temperature has no causal effect on the evapotranspiration.
+This continues until the soil moisture resources are reduced to the point that a further increase in the temperature has no causal effect on the evapotranspiration.